jarrettmeyer/jarrettmeyer.github.io/_posts/2016-06-24-moving-beyond-basic-crud-apis.md

 For CRUD operations, there's nothing wrong with this type of architecture.
 However, once our application becomes sufficiently complicated, an edit is more than just an edit.

 Suppose our `task` object belongs to queues.
 Suppose it can be assigned and reassigned.
-Suppose there is a complex workflow.
-Suppose that the various actions that may be performed on a `task` can invalidate caches, trigger emails, or kick off automated report generation.
+Suppose there is a complex workflow, requiring that statuses are updated in a given order.
+Suppose you are doing soft deletes with a "trash bin", and the `DELETE` endpoint is what really destroys a record.
+Suppose that there are many types of actions that may be performed on a `task` have side effects beyond the basic data operations: invalidating caches, triggering emails, or kicking off automated report generation.

 If we place all of this potential logic in the `PUT` endpoint, figuring out what happened can become a nightmare.